xavierallem/latentsync_turbo/results/README.md

 ## Video Results

-Here are playable examples of the generated videos for key configurations:
+Here are playable examples of the generated videos for key configurations.
+Videos are attached as GitHub assets for better performance.

 <table class="center">
   <tr style="font-weight: bolder;text-align:center;">